 In the U.S., there is no legal requirement for when you must make an announcement at work, but there are some practical factors to consider.
 Ultimately, your goal is to work in partnership with your employer, if possible, to ensure a smooth transition for you, your colleagues, and your employer.
 Many mothers choose to wait until after the first trimester for this conversation, when the chance of a miscarriage is lower.
-According to the American College of Obstetricians and Gynecologists (ACOG), studies reveal that anywhere from 10 to 25 percent of all clinically recognized pregnancies will end in miscarriage. [link to WDB article on early miscarriage] There may good reason to tell your employer earlier—not the least of which may be that you are excited and want to share your joy!
+According to the American College of Obstetricians and Gynecologists (ACOG), studies reveal that anywhere from 10 to 25 percent of all clinically recognized pregnancies will end in miscarriage.
+There may good reason to tell your employer earlier—not the least of which may be that you are excited and want to share your joy!
 There are also some practical reasons why you might want to have the conversation in the first trimester.
 If you have a good relationship with your supervisor, telling him or her earlier may help with planning and make a smoother transition for all.

 If you are experiencing intense pregnancy symptoms early on, telling your employer may be beneficial to you.
 For example, if you need to duck out of a meeting for morning sickness, they will know why in advance, or if you find yourself unable to perform a necessary function of your job, your employer will be able to find a reasonable accommodation.
 You may find that your co-workers will be understanding of your situation, if they feel you are being upfront with them and are considerate of how they may be impacted.